 Nutrition

-This post was first published January of 2013 and updated April of 2022 with new photos and step by step instructions and photos.
+This post was first published January of 2013 and updated February 2026.

 I always use the microwave to warm my tortillas, too — so easy!
 Love the idea of using tri-tip in tacos — chuck is my typical go-to.
 But tri-tip has such great flavor.
 Terrific recipe — thanks.